 Eligible grant applicants include 501(c)3 nonprofits, religious institutions (for non-religious purposes) or local government entities in Fauquier, Rappahannock and northern Culpeper Counties.
 Applicants must also reflect the mission and values of the PATH Foundation.

-“We’re very excited to fund community projects and programs, especially those that meet our four priority areas—childhood wellness, mental health, senior services and access to care,” stated Christy Connolly president and CEO of PATH Foundation.
+“We’re very excited to fund community programs and planning efforts, especially those that meet our four priority areas—childhood wellness, mental health, senior services and access to care,” stated Christy Connolly president and CEO of PATH Foundation.
 “Some of the previous projects funded by these grants have included building handicap-accessible housing, education programming ranging from preschool through college, and offering dental services to low income patients.”

-Be certain to take a moment and review the Project and Planning grant criteria below to ensure that your organization’s project aligns with the grant program’s parameters.
+Be certain to take a moment to review the Program and Planning grant criteria below to ensure that your organization’s project aligns with the grant program’s parameters.
 Download the Sample Outcome Matrix and the Working Outcome Matrix.

 - Provide financial support for effective and essential programs for nonprofits